Skip to content

 Gaps in Screening

-Patients are often referred for a neuropsychological evaluation after failing a cognitive screening test performed by a PCP or neurologist.
-The problem is that many traditional cognitive screeners like the MMSE, MoCA, and SLUMS tend to detect visible signs of cognitive decline rather than subtle deficits, especially in educated patients.
-Highly educated patients can identify a lion or draw a clock, even if cognitive issues are starting to affect their everyday lives or herald further decline.
+Patients are often referred for a neuropsychological evaluation after being identified as impaired on a cognitive screening test.
+The problem is that many traditional cognitive screeners like the MMSE, MoCA, and SLUMS tend to detect visible signs of cognitive decline rather than subtle deficits.

 Long Referral Wait-Times